CS 432/637 - Interactive Computer Graphics

 classmates (from this or previous years), you will get caught.

 See the CS

 For all assignments submit a zip file that contains your source files,

 a makefile and a README file.
 The TA should be able to unzip the files,

 make it, and run your program.

-Every graduate student will read two research papers and
+Every graduate student will read one research paper and

-summarize the papers in a Powerpoint presentation file.
+summarize the paper in a Powerpoint presentation file.

 The file should contain at least 10 slides, including a title and